-For the next part of this process you will need to know how to prepare your sieve stack.
-Different materials will need different opening sizes to give you an accurate particle size distribution.
-You can learn more about how to find standards in our article What are Particle Size Standards.
+For the next part of this process, you will need to know how to prepare your sieve stack.
+Different materials will require different opening sizes to give you an accurate particle size distribution.
+You can learn more about how to find standards in our article What are Particle Size Standards?.

-The final step is to understand how long you need to run your sieve shaker for.
-In general, this process will take around 10-15 minute
+The final step is to understand how long you need to run your sieve shaker.
+In general, this process will take around 10-15 minutes.

 We have written an article in case you need help with this part of the process, How Long Do I Run my Sieve Shaker for?